-“Doctor, I’m only 30 and I can already see lines when I smile.
-Is this normal or should I be concerned?”
+“Doctor, I’m 30 years old and when I smile, lines appear that weren’t there before.
+Is this normal or should I be worried?”

-I hear this question at least five times a week at our practice.
-My answer always surprises patients: “It depends entirely on when they appear and where.”
+I hear this question at least five times a week at ALMO Clinic.
+The answer I always give surprises: “It depends on when they appear and where.”

-Not all lines at 30 are created equal.
-Some are completely normal—part of having human facial expressions.
-Others are early warning signs that, addressed properly, can be managed before they become permanent fixtures.
+Not all lines at 30 are the same.
+Some are completely normal, a natural part of having facial expressions.
+Others are early signs that, if addressed in time, can be controlled easily.

-Here’s exactly what’s happening to your skin and when you should actually be concerned.
+I’ll explain exactly what’s happening to your skin and when you should act.

 At 25, something fundamental changes in your skin without you noticing.
-Collagen production—the protein that keeps everything firm and elastic—begins declining roughly 1% each year.
-Doesn’t sound dramatic, but it’s cumulative.
+Collagen production, that protein that keeps everything firm and elastic, begins to decrease approximately 1% each year.
+It doesn’t sound dramatic, but it’s cumulative.

-By the time you hit 30, you’ve already lost 5% of your original collagen.
-At 35, it’ll be 10% less.
-By 40, you’re looking at 15% less firmness than you had in your early twenties.
+By the time you turn 30, you’ve already lost 5% of your original collagen.
+At 35 it will be 10% less, and at 40 you’ll have lost 15% of the firmness you had in your youth.

 But collagen doesn’t work alone.
-Hyaluronic acid, responsible for maintaining deep hydration and your skin’s ability to “bounce back” after each expression, also gradually diminishes.
+Hyaluronic acid, responsible for maintaining deep hydration and the skin’s ability to “return” to its place after each expression, also gradually becomes scarce.

-It’s like your skin is slowly losing its muscle memory.
+It’s as if your skin were losing its muscle memory.

-This explains why lines that used to disappear instantly now take a few seconds longer to fade.
+This explains why lines that used to disappear immediately now take a few more seconds to fade.

 The crucial difference that changes everything

 When I evaluate a 30-year-old patient, the first thing I determine is whether her lines are dynamic or static.
-This distinction changes everything.
+This distinction changes everything completely.

 Dynamic lines: